symfony2admingenerator/FormExtensionsBundle/Resources/doc/google-map/overview.md

 ### Description

-Use google map to pick longitude and latitude.
+Google map to pick longitude and latitude.
+Based on [ollietb/OhGoogleMapFormTypeBundle](https://github.com/ollietb/OhGoogleMapFormTypeBundle).

 On your model you will have to process the latitude and longitude array: